Beyond Augmented-Action Surrogates for Multi-Expert Learning-to-Defer: Introduction

 \section{Introduction}

 Learning-to-Defer (L2D) augments a classifier with the option of handing an input to an expert \citep{madras2018predict, mozannar2021consistent}.
 In the multi-expert setting, this means deciding, for each example, whether to predict directly or defer to one among several available experts.
-The Bayes rule is simple.
-It compares two conditional objects: the class posterior $\eta_k(x)=\Pr(Y\!=\!k\mid X\!=\!x)$ and the expert utilities $\alpha_j(x)=\Pr(M_j\!=\!Y\mid X\!=\!x)$.
-Predict when the best class posterior exceeds the best expert utility, and defer otherwise.
-The difficulty lies in designing a surrogate that learns this comparison faithfully from data.
+The Bayes rule has a transparent form: it weighs two conditional quantities against each other --- the class posterior $\eta_k(x)=\Pr(Y\!=\!k\mid X\!=\!x)$ and the expert utilities $\alpha_j(x)=\Pr(M_j\!=\!Y\mid X\!=\!x)$ --- predicting when the best class posterior exceeds the best expert utility and deferring otherwise.
+The challenge is purely on the surrogate side: learning these two quantities, and the comparison between them, faithfully from finite data.

 Most existing multi-expert surrogates follow one common route.
-They introduce an augmented action space containing the $K$ class actions and the $J$ defer-to-expert actions, learn a single score vector $a(x)\in\mathbb{R}^{K+J}$ over that space, and derive both class and expert supervision from those same shared scores \citep{mozannar2021consistent, Verma2022LearningTD, Cao_Mozannar_Feng_Wei_An_2023, mao2025realizablehconsistentbayesconsistentloss, liu2026more}.
+They introduce an augmented action space containing the $K$ class actions and the $J$ defer-to-expert actions, learn a single score vector $a(x)\in\mathbb{R}^{K+J}$ over that space, and derive both class and expert supervision from those same shared scores \citep{mozannar2021consistent, Verma2022LearningTD, Cao_Mozannar_Feng_Wei_An_2023, mao2025mastering, liu2026more}.
 This route has delivered statistically consistent surrogates, but it is also a strong modeling choice.
 The Bayes rule compares a categorical posterior with expert utilities, whereas the augmented-action reduction places classes and experts inside one shared action geometry.
 Prior work already shows that this geometry can produce unbounded and misaligned defer-probability estimates \citep{Verma2022LearningTD, Cao_Mozannar_Feng_Wei_An_2023}, and that adding experts can cause systematic underfitting as the surrogate reward structure distorts the gradient budget \citep{liu2026more}.
 Existing fixes restore the correct probability range or cap the reward to one expert, but they address only one symptom at a time without examining the \emph{optimization} path that leads there.

 This is the distinction that motivates the paper.
 A surrogate can be judged along two axes: what it learns at the population level, and how it distributes supervision during training.
 Consistency tells us about the first axis: the conditional minimizer recovers the Bayes decision.
 Bounded probability estimation tells us that the learned scores live on the correct range.
 Neither says anything about how overlap among experts reshapes the gradient budget of a sample, whether correct but non-winning experts are actively suppressed, or whether the class and expert updates remain entangled.
 In multi-expert L2D, these local effects are consequences of the surrogate design itself, and they become more pronounced as the number of experts increases.